eclipx/coding-test/readme.md

 # Goal

 1. Create a new repo in any public repo you like (Github/Gitlab/Bitbucket), as long as you can share it with us.
-2. Create NodeJS API to handle few checkout calculation logic
-3. Create SPA with (React.js / Vue.js) for a simple checkout page
+2. Create SPA with (React.js / Vue.js) for a simple checkout page
    - Utilize flexbox as much as possible

 # Criteria